Cigoler/product-catalog/src/content/products/057-F-You-Finger-light.md

 heroImage: '/images/057.jpg'
 ---

-Placeholder content for F-You Finger.
+Placeholder content for F You Finger.